President Kunihiro Tanaka

 Our company has strived with the basic policy about corporate governance: promote the maintenance of business management organizations and enhance efficient and systematic management and internal controls of each department while expanding the company size.
 There is a greater social responsibility in internet industry than in other industries as communication facilities are released to a large number of invisible customers and its market is the internet users around the world.
 We consider that the establishment of corporate governance at our company means the management base which enables to fulfill such social responsibilities.

-Principle 5-2: [Formulation and disclosure of management strategies and plans]
+Principle 5-2, Supplementary Principle5-2-1 [Formulation and disclosure of management strategies and plans and others]

 <Disclosure Based on the Principles of the Corporate Governance Code (Excerpts)>